blog feature 19@2x

 1. Hiver

-Hiver’s live chat widget is known for its ease of use.
+Hiver’s live chat widget is known for its ease of use and powerful agentic capabilities.
 There’s hardly any setup, and teams are up and running in as little as 15 minutes.
 But what makes it an extremely compelling option?

 A few things, actually.